Retinal detachment

 Posturing (if you have a gas bubble in your eye)

 If you had gas put into your eye during your treatment, your doctor may ask you to keep your head in a certain position afterwards.
-This is called ‘posture’ and is to keep the gas bubble in position to help it heal.
+This is called ‘posture’.
+It keeps the gas bubble in position to help your retina heal.
 You may need to keep your head on one side or be face down.
-Follow the instructions that your doctor or nurse gives you and ask them if you are unsure.
+Follow the instructions from your doctor or nurse and ask them if you’re unsure.
 You may need to do this for at least a week after your operation.
 Ask a friend or family member to come and stay with you to help during this time if you can.

-There are some restrictions while the gas remains in your eye.
-You won’t be able to fly, for example.
+While you have the gas bubble in your eye, you won’t be able to fly.
 The change in air pressure would expand the bubble of gas and increase the pressure inside your eye.
-This would be really painful and you would lose your sight.
+This would be really painful, and you would lose your sight.

 If you need a general anaesthetic for another operation while you still have gas in your eye, tell your anaesthetist.
-This is because some anaesthetics can have an effect on the gas bubble.
+This is because some anaesthetics can also expand the gas bubble.

 Ask your doctor how long the gas will be in your eye because this can vary depending on what type of gas they use.
 Your doctor will give you a bracelet to wear, which will tell medical staff which gas is in your eye.
 Keep this on until they tell you the gas bubble has fully dispersed.